Dorcas's story: Recovering from malnourishment in DR Congo

-About 400,000 children in the DR Congo are facing life-threatening acute malnourishment.
-Malteser International is helping to restore children to health through its support for the local hospital in Adi, north east of the country.
-Thanks to specialized treatment using therapeutic milk, children like Dorcas and Viola are given a chance to survive.
+Malteser International is helping to restore children to health through its support for the local hospital in the Democratic Republic of Congo.
+Thanks to specialized treatment using therapeutic milk, children like Dorcas have been given a chance to survive.

 Armed conflict in DR Congo is causing hunger

-In DR Congo, a long running insecurity crisis has forced millions to flee their homes and farms, separated families, and created widespread food insecurity.
-Malnutrition among children has now reached emergency levels in some parts of the country with about 400,000 children now at risk of death.
-Dorcas’s father left her mother and took the little girl to live with him, but could not sufficiently provide for her.
-After several months her mother came to see her, but her joy was outlived when saw the state of her daughter's health.
+More than 4.6 million children in the DR Congo are acutely malnourished, including 2,2 million suffering facing life-threatening severe acute malnourishment.
+A long running insecurity crisis in the country has also forced millions to flee their homes and farms, created widespread food insecurity, and separated families.
+When Dorcas’s father left her mother, he took the little girl to live with him and his wife, but he was not able to sufficiently provide for her.
+After several months, her mother, Tabu, came to see her and wept when saw the state of her daughter's health.

 “She could barely move,” she cried.
 “She did not talk, she did not play.”